DanielDaCosta/blogging-website/README.md

 # Personal Blog Website
-This repository contains the source code for my personal website, which I built using React, Redux and Typescript
+This repository contains the source code for my personal website, which I built using React, Redux, and Typescript.

 ![Home](./images/Home.png)